iCodeSometime/asynchronize/readme.md

 end
 ```
 It's extra typing, adds an unneeded extra layer of nesting, and just feels
 dirty.
-Now, I can just call asynchronize to make any method asynchronous.
+Now, just call asynchronize to make any method asynchronous.

 ## Versioning Policy
 Once I feel like this is ready for production code - version 1.0.0, this project
-will follow [Semantic Versioning](https://semver.org) until then, anything that
+will follow [Semantic Versioning](https://semver.org) until then, the patch
+number (0.0.x) will be updated for any changes that do not affect the public
+interface.
+Versions that increment the minor number will have at least one of
+the following.
+A new feature will be added, some feature will be deprecated, or
+some previously deprecated feature will be removed.
+Deprecated features will be
-changes the public interface will increment the minor version number (0.x.0),
+removed on the very next version that increments the minor version number.
-and anything else will increment the patch number (0.0.x).

 ## FAQ
 ### Doesn't metaprogramming hurt performance?